greyltc/docker-LAMP-aur/README.md

-# docker-LAMP
+# docker-LAMP-aur
-defines a docker container running Arch Linux with the LAMP stack installed
+A docker container running Arch Linux with the LAMP stack installed, ready for aur access

 ## Usage